MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **Document picture-in-picture: add option to ignore window bounds cache.** This change adds a new parameter (`preferInitialWindowPlacement`) to the document picture-in-picture API that, when set to true, hints to the user agent that it shouldn't try to reuse the position or size of the previous document picture-in-picture from this site when opening this one.

-  Often, a document picture-in-picture window closes and re-opens multiple times for the same site, such as moving a video conference to and from PiP.
-The user agent is free to re-open the PiP window at its most recent size and location, so that it stays where the user last moved it and provides continuity between the PiP windows.
+  Often, a document picture-in-picture window closes and reopens multiple times for the same site, such as moving a video conference to and from PiP.
+The user agent is free to reopen the PiP window at its most recent size and location, so that it stays where the user last moved it and provides continuity between the PiP windows.
 However, if the new window is semantically unrelated to the previous window, such as if it's a new video call, then the developer can use this parameter to provide a hint to the user agent that this window might be better opened in its default position and size instead.

   Learn [how to open the window in its default position and size](https://developer.chrome.com/docs/web-platform/document-picture-in-picture#open_the_picture-in-picture_window_in_its_default_position_and_size).